ULHPC/fuzzymerge_parallel/README.md

 # fuzzymerge_parallel

-Merge two pandas dataframes by using a function to calculate the edit distance (Levenshtein Distance) using multiprocessing or Dask to do it in parallel.
+Merge two pandas dataframes by using a function to calculate the edit distance (Levenshtein Distance) using multiprocessing for parallelization on a single node or Dask for distributed computation across multiple nodes.